DrozmotiX/ioBroker.tado/README.md

 [![NPM](https://nodei.co/npm/iobroker.tado.png?downloads=true)](https://nodei.co/npm/iobroker.tado/)

 ## tado adapter for ioBroker
 tado° ensures a comfortable and healthy climate while saving up to 31% on your heating bill.

+## Breaking changes in 0.4.0
+* Requires NodeJS 14.16 or higher
+* Requires ioBroker host (js-controller) 4.0 or higher

 ## Support me
 If you like my work, please feel free to provide a personal donation